jbmorizot/Grimnir/README.md

 1. Download the *Grimnir_Mod.zip* file.
 It contains the font encapsuled in a .swf file named *fonts_en_mod.swf* and the *fontconfig.txt* file that maps the font in Skyrim interface.
 Unzip it.

 2. Copy the *fonts_en_mod.swf* file into the _common/Skyrim/Data/Interface_ folder.
-DO NOT delete the original *fonts_en.swf* file (or whatever name it could have i.e. *fonts_FR.swf*) for it contains the other fonts needed to display the game properly.
+DO NOT delete the original *fonts_en.swf* file for it contains the other fonts needed to display the game properly.

-3. Copy the *fontconfig.txt* file in the same Interface folder to replace the original (you may want keep a copy in case you want to return to the original Futura condensed).
+3. Copy the *fontconfig.txt* file in the same Interface folder to replace the original (you may want to keep a copy in case you want to return to the original Futura condensed).

 OR (if you have other typographic mods running and want to keep them) you can open the original *fontconfig.txt* file by yourself, add the line *fontlib "Interface\fonts_en_mod.swf"* and replace every occurence of the name "Futura Condensed" by "Grimnir".